nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

   });

   const interval = setInterval(callback, seconds);
-  this.scheduler.addInterval(name, (interval as unknown) as number);
+  this.scheduler.addInterval(name, interval);
 }
 ```

 In this code, we create a standard JavaScript interval, then pass it to the `ScheduleRegistry.addInterval()` method.
 That method takes two arguments: a name for the interval, and the interval itself.
-Note that we need to perform the above casting (`(interval as unknown) as number`) due to the API type definitions.

 **Delete** a named interval using the `SchedulerRegistry.deleteInterval()` method, as follows: